 The 1930 census report lists Ankeny as head of household, residing there with his wife Elinor, adult son Irvine, daughter-in-law Genevieve and granddaughter Florence.
 No domestic servants were listed.
 The house was valued at $40,000.

 Rollin Valentine Ankeny was a prominent Seattle businessman and original owner of the City of Seattle designated landmark located at 912 2nd Ave.
 W. (the Ankeny-Gowey house).
 In 1892 he was appointed treasurer of the Vulcan Iron works.
 An ad in the 1924 Polk Seattle City directory lists him as the First Vice President of the Seattle National Bank.
-A brief biography of Ankeny can be found in the Ankeny-Gowey House Landmark Designation report.

 Per Ankeny’s obituary published in the Seattle Daily Times in 1934, he was residing at 19 Prospect at the time of his death.

 The most recent sale of the home was in June 2016 for $2,330,000.